jsalvatier/scikits.bvp_solver/doc/source/index.rst

 Changes to BVP_SOLVER
 ---------------------
-The modified version of the BVP_SOLVER package replaces the linear system solver COLROW [Díaz, G. Fairweather, and P. Keast, 1983, http://dl.acm.org/citation.cfm?id=356054] with a related  linear system solver `LAMPAK <http://www.mscs.dal.ca/~keast/research/leq/lampak.f.>`_.
+The modified version of the BVP_SOLVER package replaces the linear system solver COLROW (`Díaz, G. Fairweather, and P. Keast, 1983 <http://dl.acm.org/citation.cfm?id=356054>`_) with a related  linear system solver `LAMPAK <http://www.mscs.dal.ca/~keast/research/leq/lampak.f>`_.
 This modified version of BVP_SOLVER is BSD licsense compatible.
 COLROW employs row elimination with row pivoting alternated with column elimination with column pivoting to avoid fill-in in the structured matrices that arise.
 LAMPAK employs alternate row and column interchanges (i.e., pivoting) to avoid fill-in but performs only row elimination to reduce the matrices.
 The authors report that LAMPAK gives essentially the same results as COLROW in all the numerical experiments they considered.

 Acknowledgments
 ---------------